-Obedience training usually refers to the training of a dog and the term is most commonly used in that context.
+Obedience training usually refers to a dog’s training, and the term is most commonly used in that context.
 It ranges from very basic training, such as teaching the dog to reliably respond to basic commands such as “sit,” “down,” “come,” and “stay,” to high-level competition.
 Training a dog in obedience can be an ongoing and lengthy process depending on the dog, the methods used, and the skill and understanding of both the trainer and the handler.

-The Average new Puppy Price $200 – $500
+- The Average new Puppy Price $200 – $500

-Average Annual Medical Expense $500 – $650
+- Average Annual Medical Expense $500 – $650

-Average Annual Non-Medical Expense $500 – $700
+- Average Annual Non-Medical Expense $500 – $700

 Border collie lab mix puppies for sale